How to Reuse Your Creative Writing Course Work

 SULATINBABASAHIN

-Your Creative Writing Course Work Is Not Dead.
-It’s Raw Material.
+Your Creative Writing Course Work is Raw Material

-If you’ve taken a creative writing class—whether in college, an MFA program, or a workshop—you’ve probably submitted pieces that now sit in some digital folder or Google Drive graveyard.
-Maybe they carry the sting of a low grade or the red ink of a critical professor.
-But here’s the truth: your old course submissions are not disposable.
-They are material.
+If you took a creative writing class in college, in an MFA program, or in a workshop, you probably submitted pieces now sitting in some digital folder or Google Drive graveyard.
+Maybe you got a low grade in those submissions, or the red ink of a critical professor.
+But don't be discouraged, those papers are reusable, obviously.
+But just how will you reuse them?

 Your Thesis Could Be a Bestseller (Seriously)